eslint-community/eslint-plugin-promise/docs/rules/no-callback-in-promise.md

 # Avoid calling `cb()` inside of a `then()` or `catch()` (no-callback-in-promise)

 As a general rule, callbacks should never be directly invoked inside a [Promise.prototype.then()] or [Promise.prototype.catch()] method.
 That's because your callback may be unintentionally be invoked twice.
+It also can be confusing to mix paradigms.

 Take the following example:

 ```js
 function callback(err, data) {